Queens County Savings Bank

-Queens County Savings Bank is a historic bank building, that used to house the Kew Gardens Hills branch of the Queens Library, located in the Kew Gardens Hills section of the New York City borough of Queens.
+Queens County Savings Bank is a historic bank building, which formerly housed the Kew Gardens Hills branch of the Queens Library, at 75-44 Main Street in Kew Gardens Hills, Queens, New York City.
 It was built in 1953-1954 to resemble Independence Hall in the Georgian Revival style.
-It is a brick building that consists of a tall central tower with flanking two story, side gabled wings.
+It is a brick building that consists of a tall central tower with flanking two-story, side-gabled wings.

 It is four bays wide and has a six-stage, square tower featuring a second story Palladian window.
 The tower has an octagonal belfry topped by a smaller cupola and spire.

 It was listed on the National Register of Historic Places in 2005.